 Beat cold feet

 If you skipped straight to this section, welcome to the club.
-Among the badass women I know, more have trouble with icy toes than any other body part.
+Among the badasses I know, more have trouble with icy toes than any other body part.

 When it comes to keeping your feet warm, good footwear is key.
 And what works can be pretty individual.
 My tentmate in winter camping class actually went through about three pairs of boots with various socks before she found the magic bullet (Sorels, in her case).

 Of course, boots can be pricey, so it’s best to test before you invest.
-When possible, try renting or borrowing pricey footwear before committing.
+When possible, try borrowing (or even renting, when available) pricey footwear before committing.
 Some options to consider:

 - Backpacking boots.
 Run-of-the-mill hikers can sometimes work for shorter day hikes and snowshoes — especially if waterproof and combined with heavy socks.

 - Insulated hiking boots.
-A good option for winter backpackers, snowshoers, and campers.
+A good option for winter backpackers, snowshoers, and campers who want to stay warm in snow.

 - Duck boots.
 Tall insulated boots with rubber toes.
 I’ve got a few friends who love the Sorel brand of these for snowshoeing and winter camping.
 Costco also sells an off-brand version, which I’m super curious to try.